TinkerNav

 • S5 GPIOA0 – TinkerCharge SDA

-Note that if you are not using the TinkerCharge board, then the S2 and S5 pins can be used for any purpose as well.
+Note that if you are not using the TinkerCharge board, then the S2 and S5 pins can be used for any purpose as well, such as connecting I2C sensors.

 "C" GPIO Breakouts